 What about static characters?

-You can still have a story with a static character, although it's more common that these characters are supporting characters.
+You can still have a story with a static character, although it's more common that these characters are supporting or minor characters.

 Look at King George IV in The King's Speech.
 Lionel Logue has a big secret that's exposed late into the story.
 But his confidence in how he teaches speech, his rigor, and his loyalty to the king act as inspiring constants that push Bertie to overcoming his pride and overcoming (though not perfectly) his speech impediment.